-Keywords: selective exposure, social networks, network analysis, partian media, segregation
+Keywords: selective exposure, network analysis, partisan media, segregation

-An Approach for Measuring Partisan Segregation in Political Media Consumption
+Measuring Partisan Segregation in Political Media Consumption

 Concerns about the influence of partisan media in the United States have come to dominate both academic and lay discourse on potential pitfalls of the current political environment (e.g., Levendusky, 2013; Sunstein, 2001).
 Research to date has mostly dispelled the notion that the typical partisan is isolated from mainstream or contrary views (Bakshy, Messing, & Adamic, 2015; Flaxman, Goel, & Rao, 2016; Gentzkow & Shapiro, 2011), though equally strong evidence shows partisans prefer in-group or ideologically friendly media while giving more scrutiny to counterattitudinal claims (Garrett, 2009b; Garrett, Carnahan, & Lynch, 2013; Taber & Lodge, 2006).
 Less clear are the criteria by which researchers can and should evaluate patterns of political media consumption for the presence or absence of such balkanization, especially as media systems and political norms change over time.